 - Description of vehicle damages

-If your vehicle was stolen or vandalized, your police report may also contain information about the neighborhood, additional clues as to the culprits, and information that could lead to recovery of a stolen vehicle.
+If your vehicle was stolen or vandalized, your police report may also contain information about the neighborhood, additional clues as to the culprits, and information that could lead to the recovery of a stolen vehicle.

 Why You Should Get the Police Report

 There are several reasons you might want to get the police report and submit it to your insurance company, even though it is not required in most cases of typical car accidents.
 Submitting the police report to your insurance company could help speed up the processing of your claim.
 The police report will include relevant information to their claims investigation, including who was at fault, descriptions of the damages and injuries, and what action if any was taken at the scene.